mjstine/etch-a-sketch/README.md

 See the Etch-A-Sketch in action: [Live Demo](https://mjstine.github.io/etch-a-sketch/)

+## What is the Etch-A-Sketch Project?

+The Etch-A-Sketch project is a web application that simulates the classic Etch-A-Sketch toy digitally.
+It allows users to draw and create artwork on a virtual grid canvas.
+This project showcases the implementation of interactive features using JavaScript, enabling users to draw with different colors and sizes, adjust the grid size, and clear the canvas.

+## Why I Started This Project

+As a passionate developer, I embarked on the Etch-A-Sketch project to explore the creative side of web development.
+The idea of bringing a beloved childhood toy to the digital realm fascinated me.
+This project provided an opportunity to deepen my understanding of JavaScript event handling, DOM manipulation, and user interactions.

+Additionally, I wanted to showcase the versatility of HTML, CSS, and JavaScript in creating interactive and engaging web applications.
+By recreating the Etch-A-Sketch experience, I aimed to demonstrate the power of these technologies in delivering enjoyable user experiences.

 ## Acknowledgments

 This project was made possible with the help of various resources and inspirations: